google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 * Overfitting penalties (Regularization)

 <!--
-Here are some of the more common ways of avoiding overfitting.
+Here are some of the most common ways to avoid overfitting.

-Using a simpler polynomial function is one obvious way.
-If you model is introducing enough curvature to cross every training data point then remove some of the freedom of the model to adapt by reducing the polynomial space.
+Using a polynomial function with fewer degrees is one obvious way.
+If your model is introducing enough curvature to cross most training data points, then use fewer degrees in your polynomial.

 Another tactic is to use more data to train your model.
 As your dataset grows in size, it will likely also grow in diversity and create a model that is less overfit.